What’s Important to Know about Steel Building Codes

 Contact Your Local Building Department Ahead of Time for Permit Requirements

 While your metal building broker will ask you to confirm these codes per your local building department, the MBS (design and pricing software used by your broker) will recall default minimums when the representative enters your building site ZIP code.
-In some occasions, the local building department will ask you for higher than these default minimum requirements and dictate which building code year governs these specifics.
-For example, IBC 2015 or IBC 2018 or NCBC 2014 (International Building Code for year 2015, or North Carolina Building Code for year 2014, etc.)
+On some occasions, the local building department will ask you for higher than these default minimum requirements and dictate which building code year governs these specifics.
+For example, IBC 2015 or IBC 2018, or NCBC 2014 (International Building Code for 2015, or North Carolina Building Code for 2014, etc.)

 The building that you order will be specifically engineered according to the necessity of meeting all of the above code requirements.
-In addition, building plans are provided by a certified engineer that show the calculations and anchor bolt settings which your Foundation Plan engineer will require in order to provide a foundation prepared to handle the conditions optimally for a long life of your steel building structure.
-Factory Steel Overstock offers foundation plans for the following states: WA, OR, CA, ID, NV, AZ, WY, UT, CO and NE.
+In addition, building plans are provided by a certified engineer that shows the calculations and anchor bolt settings that your Foundation Plan engineer will require in order to provide a foundation prepared to handle the conditions optimally for the long life of your steel building structure.
+Factory Steel Overstock offers a resource for foundation plans for the following states: WA, OR, CA, ID, NV, AZ, WY, UT, and CO.

 Additional Information about Steel Building Loads…